Social Justice, Health Equity, and Anti-Racism Commitment

 Progress:

-• This taskforce will report its findings and recommendations by the end of the fall term, and will share some recommended interventions before the final report is complete.
+- This committee will report its findings and recommendations by the end of the fall term and share some recommended interventions before the final report.

 Co-Chairs: